TobiasKAndersen/wet-workshop/README.md

 The software used has been developed for Windows computers, and participants therefore need a Windows computer to be able to follow the hands-on exercise.

-The workshop takes place on 14 to 16 October 2023 at NIGLAS, Nanjing, China.
+The workshop took place on 14 to 16 October 2023 at NIGLAS, Nanjing, China.
+In the workshop agenda is a full description of the workshop and the materials needed to complete the workshop.

 ## Workshop materials
 To participate in the hands-on part of the workshop, you will need to have a working version of QGIS and the graphical user interface QWET.
 If you are a Mac user, we highly recommend you apply a windows-partition on your system, as the QWET installer is only available in windows format.